rcalsaverini/dreams/contents/01/dreaming/01/contracts/03_events.md

 >
 > – *I see!
 You don't use explicit joins in the contracts also, right?*
 >
-> Nope!
+> – *Nope!
 There are no ways of defining explicit joins when defining the data assets.
 The idea of AnaLog is that if I need a different view of the data, with different joins, I create a new data asset.
 That way we limit how expensive are the datasets created by the users.
 It's a limitation, but it's not a severe one.
 On most cases business analysts like us don't need overly complicated queries.
-And you'll see that States solve most of the problems we have.
+And you'll see that States solve most of the problems we have.*
 >
 > – *What about left joins?*
 >